flaturtha/CharlieChan/_short-stories/crime-cavalcade.md

 Female of the Species
 {: .uppercase .bloodred .bold}

 An odd "crime" occurred in Liege, Belgium, one afternoon in January, 1911, when Auguste Clemond, wealthy widower, summoned police after the death of his only daughter, Marie.
-She had been engaged to a law clerk, Raymond Ha- melle, but was fiercely jealous of his affection for her more attractive cousin, Jeanne.
+She had been engaged to a law clerk, Raymond Hamelle, but was fiercely jealous of his affection for her more attractive cousin, Jeanne.

 Several nights before her death, Hamelle had promised to come to discuss wedding details, but when he failed to arrive by 9 p.m., Marie dashed furiously out into the storm.
 Two hours later she returned soaked and shivering.
 Pneumonia set in, and as the end drew near, her father sent for Hamelle.
 Until three in the morning the young man watched beside her bed, then told M. Clemond that Marie had sent him away, asking her father to come instead.
 Alone with her parent, Marie, barely able to whisper, told him just before she died that Hamelle had opened her jewel case and stolen a diamond.